Are you planning on hiring a business to work in or around your home?

 What standards of workmanship can I expect?

-How do I know the firm is financially sound?
+How do I know the business is financially sound?

 A Registered Businesses' trading record and financial position is checked when they first join TrustMark, however such checks cannot guarantee a business will not hit financial difficulties.
 For this reason, we insist all Registered Businesses provide a warranty that provides increased protection if the firm goes out of business.

 Who checks up on these businesses?

-TrustMark's approved Scheme Providers (which include trade associations, local authorities / Trading Standards, certification inspection schemes and commercial organisations) check the performance of all the businesses that join TrustMark through them.
+TrustMark's approved Scheme Providers (which include trade associations, local authorities / Trading Standards, certification inspection schemes and commercial organisations) check the performance of all the businesses signing up to TrustMark through their schemes.

 So who checks up on the approved Scheme Providers?